sjmf/ng2-stompjs-demo/README.md

 └── tslint.json                                  * Typescript Linter configuration file
 ```

-> Excluded from this listing for brevity: .
+> Excluded from this partial tree for brevity: sub-component `.ts` `.html` etc
+files under folders, testing framework files, and the `e2e` End to End testing
+folder containing app behaviour testings and definitions.
+The `node_modules`
-> The `node_modules` directory will also be generated for the installed node packages.
+directory will also be generated for the installed node packages.)

 ## Extending